Vinniciuslopes/love-running/README.md

 - The text for the home page was taken from View source code
 - The icons in footer and meetup were taken from [Font Awesome](https://fontawesome.com/icons)
+- The code for this project was taken from https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/637be1a2e3b84b25aa33f3ab4d98603c/?child=first

 ### **Media**

 - The image used on hero-image was take from https://codeinstitute.s3.amazonaws.com/CSSEssentials/hero-image.webp
 - The image used on the gallery were taken from https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode/tree/main/07-gallery/02-gallery-images
-- The README.md file idea was taken from [](https://github.com/Code-Institute-Solutions/readme-template)
+- The README.md file idea was taken from https://github.com/Code-Institute-Solutions/readme-template